UNC-Libraries/SCTS-Documentation/Accessioning.md

 > While entering data you should periodically click **Save Accession**.
 If any required element is missing, you will be prompted to add that information.
 Some fields have boilerplate text with instructions.
 You should delete the instructions as you create the record.

 # Instructions

+> This section is specific to SCTS workflows and is intended for SCTS staff members.

 1. On the main toolbar, click **Create** and select Accession.